learnbyexample/100_page_python_intro/exercises/Exercises.md

         print(f'{num} * 2 = {num * 2}')
     ```

-* If you don't already know about **FizzBuzz**, read [Using FizzBuzz to Find Developers who Grok Coding](https://imranontech.com/2007/01/24/using-fizzbuzz-to-find-developers-who-grok-coding/) and implement it in Python.
+* If you don't already know about **FizzBuzz**, check out the problem statement on [rosettacode](https://rosettacode.org/wiki/FizzBuzz) and implement it in Python.
 See also [Why Can't Programmers..
 Program?](https://blog.codinghorror.com/why-cant-programmers-program/)
-* Print all numbers from `1` to `1000` (inclusive) which reads the same in reversed form in both binary and decimal format.
+* Print all numbers from `1` to `1000` (inclusive) which reads the same in reversed form in both the binary and decimal formats.
 For example, `33` in decimal is `100001` in binary and both of these are palindromic.
 You can either implement your own logic or search online for palindrome testing in Python.
 * Write a function that returns the maximum nested depth of curly braces for a given string input.
 For example, `'{{a+2}*{{b+{c*d}}+e*d}}'` should give `4`.
 Unbalanced or wrongly ordered braces like `'{a}*b{'` and `'}a+b{'` should return `-1`.

 <br>